Co-creating rural regenerative futures, as a community, from the ground up.

 Our first year focused on deep listening - to the land, to people, and to the patterns already present.

 Over our first two years, we’ve been laying the foundations for a new kind of rural community organisation — one rooted in listening, connection and collaboration.
-Together with local partners, we’ve:Brought Retrofit Reimagined to Dorset, in collaboration with Wessex Community Assets — reaching more than 17,000 people and sparking practical conversations about how communities can retrofit homes for a regenerative future.Launched the Living Places Network, a peer-learning community of ten place-based practitioners from Northern Ireland to Devon, building solidarity and shared learning across rural contexts.Seeded a Female Landworkers Collective, helping women across Somerset and Dorset connect, share resources, and strengthen their collective voice.Partnered on Dorset COP for two consecutive years, helping the event evolve into a more participatory, community-shaped gathering.Led live mapping processes at community events, helping people visualise the social and ecological transformation already unfolding in their towns and villages.Collaborated with Transition Together, visiting almost every active Transition group in the South West to understand what enables and hinders local change — insights now shaping wider regional work.Supported local organisations, from Sustainable Dorset to smaller rural initiatives, to revitalise their structures, strategies and impact.Advised national funders, ensuring future funding programmes genuinely support grassroots, place-based efforts.Partnered with the Youth Environmental Service to prototype a rural apprenticeship, creating a new entry route for young people and increasing representation in the environmental sector.
+Together with local partners, we’ve:Brought Retrofit Reimagined to Dorset, in collaboration with Wessex Community Assets — reaching more than 17,000 people and sparking practical conversations about how communities can retrofit homes for a regenerative future.Launched the Living Places Network, a peer-learning community of ten place-based practitioners from Northern Ireland to Devon, building solidarity and shared learning across rural contexts.Seeded a Female Landworkers Collective, helping women across Somerset connect, share resources, and strengthen their collective voice.Partnered on Dorset COP for two consecutive years, helping the event evolve into a more participatory, community-shaped gathering.Led live mapping processes at community events, helping people visualise the social and ecological transformation already unfolding in their towns and villages.Collaborated with Transition Together, visiting almost every active Transition group in the South West to understand what enables and hinders local change — insights now shaping wider regional work.Supported local organisations, from Sustainable Dorset to smaller rural initiatives, to revitalise their structures, strategies and impact.Advised national funders, ensuring future funding programmes genuinely support grassroots, place-based efforts.Partnered with the Youth Environmental Service to prototype a rural apprenticeship, creating a new entry route for young people and increasing representation in the environmental sector.
 This pilot connects three small rural organisations that could not otherwise hire full-time, addressing barriers of cost, access and succession, and modelling a new collaborative approach to building rural skills and representation.Delivered talks and workshops, from the Environmental Funders Network and Be The Earth’s Festival to Dorset COP — amplifying rural grassroots voices and calling for a rewiring of how change happens, from isolated initiatives to place-based, community-led collaboration.Amplified unheard rural stories, from endangered heritage crafts to community gatherings — uncovering skills, creativity and local leadership, and sharing them through a range of media channels to celebrate the people shaping regenerative futures in our region.Each of these projects strengthens the living infrastructure of our region — the relationships, skills and confidence that allow rural communities to lead transformation from the ground up.

 We are here to help communities to rediscover their agency and collective strength in these turbulent times.